What is an Assisted Living Referral Service?

 When matching an individual to an assisted living community, there are many factors to be considered, such as location, cost, current and future care requirements, and amenities.
 Referral services can provide all of this, as well as more community-specific information in minutes.
 Were an individual to attempt to gather this information from each of the many assisted living communities in their preferred geographic area, it would take them days of phone calls and meetings.
-It would also subject them to countless sales pitches in which it would still be difficult to obtain the information they require.
+It would also subject them to countless sales pitches in which it would still be difficult to get the information they need.

 In addition to the obvious information a family would want, referral services also have access to information about which a family might not necessarily think to inquire.
 Information, such as pricing variables, occupancy rates, number of residents, resident to staff ratios, proximity to hospitals, family reviews, and resident complaints.
 Furthermore, referral services can save families money by helping them to understand how to negotiate with the assisted living residence and making sure they sign-up for the correct level of care.

-Prior to deciding on a community, most families will take a tour of the residence.
+Before deciding on a community, most families will take a tour of the residence.
 Tours are necessary, but vastly time-consuming, difficult, and emotionally challenging.
 Working with a referral service might decrease the number of tours that are needed from 5 to 6 to just 1 or 2.
 In addition, they provide scheduling assistance in arranging tours.